HEIGH-HO, HEIGH-HO, it’s off to work we go

 I NEVER THOUGHT I’D BE…

 Life brings opportunities and tragedy.
 Divorce, health issues, the death of a spouse, a layoff at work can bring an abrupt halt to life as usual.
 Plans and realities change and adjustments need to be made.
 This can throw people back on to the job search roller coaster.
-Sites like retiredworker.ca has 30,000 folks from across Canada registered and retraining programs for older workers are improving skills and upgrading education.
-The Ministry of Training, Colleges and Universities is funding the Targeted Initiative for Older Workers.
+Sites like retiredworker.ca have 30,000 folks from across Canada registered and retraining programs for older workers are improving skills and upgrading education.
+The Ministry of Training, Colleges, and Universities is funding the Targeted Initiative for Older Workers.

-The work place, for the most part, needs the skills and work ethic of older workers while some older workers wish to continue their employment experience beyond their retirements.
+The workplace, for the most part, needs the skills and work ethic of older workers while some older workers wish to continue their employment experience beyond their retirements.
 So what do you want to be when you grow up this time?